-The competency requirements are met by taking approved courses in the areas of communication (English composition and speech), mathematics, wellness, physical activity and foreign language.
+The competency requirements are met by taking approved courses in the areas of communication (English composition and speech), mathematics, wellness, physical activity and world languages.

 English Composition (6-7 credits)